oVirt/ovirt-site/source/feature/engine/fencing-refactoring.html.md

 The goal of this fencing refactoring is to clean up the code and provide those features:

 *   Make SSH Soft Fencing part of Non Responding Treatment
-*   Provide ability to enable/disable SSH Soft Fencing, Kdump detection and Power Management Restart per host
+*   Refactor fencing related code to be more reliable, readable, covered by unit tests and we could provided ability to enable/disable SSH Soft Fencing, Kdump detection and Power Management Restart per host
 *   Refactor Power Management tab in Host Detail to ease management of multiple power management agents

 Following bugs are associated with fencing refactoring: